Table of Contents

 Unlike most bosses, Vale Guardian has a lot of mechanics which trigger at different times.
 There’s a lot of general mechanics in the fight, but sectioned off into different parts of the fight.

-After the first Vale Division, Vale Guardian will perform a new attack called Magic Storm.
-As soon as this happens a break bar will appear, while the area is filled with white orbs raining down from the Vale Guardians raised hand.
+After the first Division, the Vale Guardian will perform a new attack called Magic Storm.
+Once this happens a Defiance Bar will appear which needs to be broken.
+The area will fill with white orbs raining down from the Vale Guardians raised hand.

-This attack will last for 30 seconds if the defiance bar isn’t broken.
+This attack lasts for 30 seconds if the defiance bar isn’t broken.
 This should be a priority for ranged Crowd Control skills and the melee group.

-It is possible to use invulnerability skills to survive this, which is sometimes required to save a group from wiping.
-Every so often the Distributed Magic AoE will spawn in a bad sector which is lit up.
-If this happens, using invulnerability to make sure the AoE circle is filled is a fallback.
-This will only happen if your tank doesn’t move Vale Guardian fast enough, and the AoE spawns behind in the wrong sector.
+Every so often the Distributed Magic AoE will spawn in a bad sector that is active.
+This will only happen if your tank doesn’t move Vale Guardian fast enough, which causes the AoE to spawn in the wrong sector.

 During phase three and five you will encounter two versions of this.
 The first will light up 1 segment at a time.
-This will then proceed to light up each area in a clockwise motion.
-The 5th phase is slightly different however and you will have two segments light up at the same time.
-This will continue you to follow a clockwise motion.
+This will then proceed to light up each area in a clockwise rotation.
+The 5th phase is slightly different and you will have two segments light up at the same time.